 NCP Denmark is a non-judicial institution that enables companies, organizations, and public authorities to resolve disagreements regarding infringements of human rights, international environmental standards, or corruption.
 The Danish agency will publish an additional report within one year to review whether Rockwool has corrected its non-compliance with the OECD Guidelines.

-The complaint is co-signed by West Virginia Delegate John Doyle, West Virginia Delegate Sammi Brown, Jefferson County Commissioner Jane Tabb, Jefferson County Commissioner Ralph Lorenzetti, Leesburg Town Council Member Neil Steinberg, Friends of the Blue Ridge Mountains, Mid-Atlantic Center for Children's Health and the Environment, Ohio Valley Environmental Coalition, Potomac Riverkeeper Network, Potomac Valley Audubon Society, West Virginia Citizen Action Group, West Virginia Interfaith Power & Light, and West Virginians for Sustainable Development.
+The complaint to NCP Denmark was co-signed by West Virginia Delegate John Doyle, Jefferson County Commissioner Jane Tabb, Leesburg Town Council Member Neil Steinberg, former West Virginia Delegate Sammi Brown, former Jefferson County Commissioner Ralph Lorenzetti, Friends of the Blue Ridge Mountains, Mid-Atlantic Center for Children's Health and the Environment, Ohio Valley Environmental Coalition, Potomac Riverkeeper Network, Potomac Valley Audubon Society, West Virginia Citizen Action Group, West Virginia Interfaith Power & Light, and West Virginians for Sustainable Development.
 In total, more than thirty community organizations and municipalities have formally opposed the Rockwool factory in Ranson since its groundbreaking in the summer of 2018.